 It probably matters who wrote the piece, right?

-And sometimes that misinformation can be dangerous, right?
+Sometimes misinformation can be dangerous, right?

 Yes, during breaking news is when you see some really bad examples, say, alluding to a second shooter or identifying the wrong person as a criminal.
 In those situations, try to find a news outlet that is releasing original reporting, meaning developments are not from other outlets or anonymous sources.
+Giveaways that a source is getting info from other outlets: look for phrases like "we are getting reports that" and "we are trying to confirm," says Elizabeth.

 What about viral photos and videos?